Pochettino could make shock Tottenham return - Latest news

 Would this be a good move for Tottenham?

+With Antonio Conte leaving Inter Milan and Zinedine Zidane out at Real Madrid, Pochettino leaving PSG in the coming days could mean there is one heck of a managerial merry-go-round in Europe.

+That could also mean that Spurs miss out on some of their first-choice targets like Conte or Max Allegri as they fill other high-profile positions in Europe which have just become available.

-They always say never go back, but this feels like a very different situation.
+As for Poch, they always say never go back, but this feels like a very different situation to 18 months ago when he was painfully let go.

 Pochettino was fired with Tottenham not exactly struggling in November 2019 and just a few months after they reached the Champions League final.